russmckendrick/records/content/albums/abolition-of-the-royal-familia-14977767/index.md

 ---
 title: "The Orb - Abolition Of The Royal Familia"
-album_artist: "The Orb"
+artist: "The Orb"
-album_title: "Abolition Of The Royal Familia"
+album_name: "Abolition Of The Royal Familia"
 date: 2020-03-28
 release_id: "14977767"
 slug: "abolition-of-the-royal-familia-14977767"
+hideSummary: true
 cover:
     image: "abolition-of-the-royal-familia-14977767.jpg"
+    alt: "Abolition Of The Royal Familia by The Orb"
+    caption: "Abolition Of The Royal Familia by The Orb"
-tags: ["Electronic"]
+genres: ["Electronic"]
-hideSummary: true
+styles: ["Ambient", "House"]
 ---

 ## Tracklisting